 One of the main issues behind the CIS is the status of workers and whether or not they are actually employees rather than subcontractors – this will affect how tax is charged.
 Furthermore, whilst the scheme has been designed for the construction industry there are some businesses that you wouldn’t normally consider to be traditional builders which fall under the scheme without even realising it.

-From 1 October 2019 HMRC’s new domestic reverse charge VAT for construction services comes into force.
-It will affect the supply of certain ‘specified services’, ie those which are defined as construction operations for the purpose of the CIS.
+HMRC’s new domestic reverse charge VAT for construction services came into force on 1 March 2021, having been delayed due to the COVID-19 pandemic and Brexit.
+It affects the supply of certain ‘specified services’, ie those which are defined as construction operations for the purpose of the CIS.

 Designed to combat missing trader fraud in the construction industry, the domestic reverse charge will have a significant impact on the way in which these businesses account for VAT, as well as their cash flow.
-In short, the recipient of the services will have to account for the VAT due on its VAT return, instead of paying the amount to the supplier.
+In short, the recipient of the services has to account for the VAT due on the VAT return, instead of paying the amount to the supplier.
 The recipient will then be able to recover the VAT as input tax.

 “We have been clients of Wise & Co for 15 years, and have been extremely pleased with all aspects of their service.
 We use them for business accounts & tax and personal taxation and have found their advice to be of the highest quality.
 Wise & Co are not just accountants but real added value business advisers (cliché but we really believe it!), who have aided our business to grow and flourish.
 The service you get is tailor made to suit your personal needs as the partners really take the time to know you individually.
 We wouldn’t hesitate to recommend them.”